dileknrdn/code-refactor/README.md

 From non-semantic to accessible!
 ## Description

-This project's purpose was to refactor a web page so taht HTML elements are consolidated and semantic, and DRY code principle is reflected in CSS.
+This project's purpose was to refactor a web page so that HTML elements are consolidated and semantic, and DRY code principle is reflected in CSS.
 And to optimize the code for search engines.